What are Payment Processing Fees?

 2. Interchange plus pricing

-With interchange plus pricing strategy, the payment processor charges an interchange fee plus a fixed fee or percentage per transaction.
+With an interchange plus pricing strategy, the payment processor charges an interchange fee plus a fixed fee or percentage per transaction.
 For example, a processor may charge 0.5% + 15c per transaction above the interchange fee.
 Interchange plus plans are more complicated to understand than flat-rate plans, and it makes the bank statement more difficult to understand.

 3. Tiered fees